A cloudy and chilly morning with nary any sunlight.

 He couldn’t help but graciously accept.
 Seeing how he looked with his plain clothes and asking for raw leaves, the student probably thought him to be too poor to afford lunch.

-With a small handful of ciscut cuttings, he made his way towards the southern gate where Zeeke and his ride was waiting.
+With a small handful of ciscut cuttings, he made his way to the southern gate where Zeeke and his ride were waiting.

 Three familiar young men saw him and began running over to him.
 The one who stopped them earlier was not with them. ““Hey!
 Kaidus!””
 They shouted his name.

 Those who heard turned to look in their direction.
 “Him?”
 “You can’t be serious.
-That little guy?”
+That plain kid?”
 “But it fits.
 Don’t you think?”
 Whispers were already going around.